reddtoric/MySigRChat/README.md

 # SignalR Chat app
-A simple real-time chat app created using MVC/SignalR.
+A simple real-time chat app.
+Created using ASP.NET Core with MVC/SignalR.
 This project is for learning purposes.

 I followed along a [video][1] to make a chat app; it didn't work and had many bugs.
 After spending some time debugging, making small changes and seeing what happens,